Most Corrupt State in India List 2025

 • Andhra Pradesh

-The most corrupt department in India are Property Registration, Police, Municipal Corporation, Transport, Electricity Board and Tax Office department.
+The departments most commonly associated with corruption are Property Registration, Police, Municipal Corporation, Transport, Electricity Board, and Tax Office.

 • Property Registration and Land Issues